Chenilles-Network/chenilles-network.github.io/roadmap.md

 and prepare *Chenilles* for the next stage in routing of smart contracts.

 **Business case enabled**: Self-custodial payment in a decentralized network.
-Potential users would be anyone who wants more decentralization in the payments they make, as well as anyone ready to sell their services as intermediaries for such payments.
+Potential users are anyone desiring more decentralization in their payments sent or received, as well as anyone willing to make their liquidity available as intermediaries, for a fee.

 **Dependencies**:
     [Minimal Network Routing Prototype](#minimal-network-routing-prototype).